statecouncil/tf-bamf/Installer/install_structure_reference.md

 Merasmus will guide you through the installation process.
 For a full documentation, click HERE [github pages docs].

 Attention: Some features of this mapping pack will require Hammer++ and CompilePal to be installed BEFORE running this installer.
+Installing them after this pack has been installed will overwrite certain files and may cause errors.

 **FEATURES**